 The words made so much sense in my head but saying them out loud felt criminal.
 Even so, I was telling the truth.
 They say that the truth will set you free.
 Ironically, by admitting that I wanted to die, I managed to save my own life.

 My biggest turning point, however, came in July, when my mum wished for one thing on her birthday.
-She just wanted me to stay alive.
+She just wanted me to be healthy.
+Alive.
+Like the Grace she'd known for the first 18 years.

 Fast forward to today, and I don’t recognise that girl.
 I used my greatest weakness and twisted it into a passion which could help me grow in so many ways.
 I wasted too much of my time believing food was the enemy.
 I learned how to turn fear into something beautiful and began sharing my experiences through writing.
 I grew the courage to start a website with the hopes of helping others.
 While adventuring between Brisbane and the Gold Coast to uncover the best local cafes, I endeavour to prevent impressionable young men and women from falling headfirst into the spinning web of diet culture.